We care about the world around us. Our Environmental Standards are a critical part of our operations and culture of responsibility.

-We have improved energy efficiency by over 37% since FY07.
-In the same period, we have also reduced total water use by 44% and non-recyclable waste by 49%.
+We have reduced energy use by 38% since FY2007.
+In the same period, we have also reduced total water use by 53% and non-recyclable waste by 63%.

-With a focus on reducing the total usage, we have tracked water usage since at least FY07.
+With a focus on reducing total usage, we have tracked water usage since at least FY2007.

 Most of the water used in Smiths is for civil purposes, while a small portion is used in production processes.
-From FY13 through FY18, we achieved a 27% reduction in total usage normalised to sales.
+From FY2013 to the end of FY2018, we achieved a 27% reduction in total usage normalised to sales.

-In FY19, we set goals, in alignment with the UN Sustainable Development Goals, to reduce the usage in water stressed areas by an additional 5% by the end FY2021 and successfully achieved this goal.
+In FY2019 we set goals in alignment with the UN Sustainable Development Goals to reduce usage in water stressed areas by an additional 5% by the end FY2021 and successfully achieved this goal.
 We are targeting a further 5% reduction over the next three years.

 Thirteen Smiths locations are considered to be in water stressed areas, including regions of China & Southeast Asia, the Middle East, Mexico, India, and the Southwestern US.

-We have tracked GHG emissions since at least FY07.
+We have tracked GHG emissions since at least FY2007.

 Finally, we scored an B on our 2019 Carbon Disclosure Project (CDP) submission.

-We have tracked waste data since FY07, with a focus on reducing non-recycled waste.
-From FY13 through FY18 we achieved a 21% reduction from our goals set according to the total non-recycled waste normalised to sales.
+We have tracked waste data since FY2007, with a focus on reducing non-recycled waste.

 Our certified environment management system operates in accordance with ISO 14001.

 All of our manufacturing and distribution facilities that operate with more than 50 full-time employees are covered by ISO 14001 certifications.
-These same facilities also have OHSAS 18001/ISO45001 certifications for safety.
+These same facilities also have ISO45001 certifications for safety.

 We’re committed to meeting all applicable environmental regulations.
-We maintain a staff of health, safety, and environmental specialists to provide environmental support across our facilities.
+We maintain a staff of health, safety, and environmental specialists to provide environmental support across our sites.

-In addition, we maintain an external environmental compliance audit programme which targets sites on a rotating basis with approximately 15 sites audited each year.
+In addition, we have an external environmental compliance audit programme which targets sites on a rotating basis with approximately 15 sites audited each year.

-We did not receive a single environmental compliance penalty/fine in FY20.*
+We did not receive a single environmental compliance penalty/fine in FY2021.

-* We also did not receive any safety or health related penalties/fines in FY20
+We also did not receive any safety or health related penalties/fines in FY2021.

-All of our divisions participate in a regular Restricted Substance forum to ensure compliance*, share best practices and drive alignment among Smiths’ businesses for product compliance.
+All of our divisions participate in a regular Restricted Substance forum to ensure product compliance*, share best practice and drive alignment across our businesses.

-In alignment with the UN sustainable development goals, we’re also committed to protecting natural biodiversity.
-Smiths’ inclusively values the diversity of its global team and the biodiversity of the planet.
+In alignment with the UN Sustainable Development Goals, we’re also committed to protecting natural biodiversity.
+As we value the diversity of our global team, so we value the biodiversity of the planet.

-The code requires HSE compliance, emissions reductions, GHG reductions, and overall protection of the environment, along with safety protections for all employees and contractors and protection against modern slavery.
+The code requires HSE compliance and overall protection of the environment, along with safety protections for all employees and contractors and protection against modern slavery.

-We regularly review this code and update as warranted with input from the HSE leaders at Smiths.
+We regularly review this Code and update as warranted with input from our HSE leaders.

-Smiths has a certified health and safety management system in place in accordance with OHSAS 18001.
+Smiths has a certified health and safety management system in place in accordance with ISO45001.

-All of our manufacturing and distribution facilities that operate with more than 50 full-time colleagues are covered by OHSAS 18001 certifications.
+All of our manufacturing and distribution facilities that operate with more than 50 full-time colleagues are covered by ISO45001 certifications.